yjhuang1119/Risk-assessment-model/README.md

    ```
    git clone https://github.com/yjhuang1119/Risk-assessment-model.git
    ```
-&ensp;Alternatively, download the source files from the [GitHub website](https://github.com/yjhuang1119/Risk-assessment-model).
+   Alternatively, download the source files from the [GitHub website](https://github.com/yjhuang1119/Risk-assessment-model).

 2. Ensure you have Python installed on your machine.